WHO approves J&J's COVID-19 vaccine for emergency listing

 The WHO said that, under an emergency-use listing, companies have to commit to generate further safety and efficacy data to enable full licensing.

-Reporting by Stephanie Nebehay and Emma Farge in Geneva, Ludwig Burger in Frankfurt; Editing by Michael Shields and Hugh Lawson
+Reporting by Stephanie Nebehay and Emma Farge; Additional reporting by Ludwig Burger in Frankfurt and Michael Shields; editing by Hugh Lawson and Grant McCool

 Our Standards: The Thomson Reuters Trust Principles.